 This is a fast and simple Amish Friendship Bread variation based on Ina Garten’s Irish Soda Bread recipe.
-This recipe post contains affiliate links, so if you click and/or make a purchase, the Friendship Bread Kitchen may earn a small commission at no additional cost to you.

 Just in time for St. Patrick’s Day!
 This Irish Soda Amish Friendship Bread recipe is super easy AND super fast, with no rise time or excessive kneading required.
 Everything goes into one bowl, making clean up a snap.
 Check out the video and if you decide to give this recipe a try, you’ll have bread on your table in a little over an hour.